Interfaces first: sharing and data contracts

 The sharing journey: what needs to be in place?

-On the product side, you should always answer three questions:
+On the product side, you must answer three questions:

 1. What is this (and what is it not)?